-Council will expect the Design Engineer to determine the depth of flexible or rigid pavement required for the proposed pavement structure and materials, based on geotechnical testing, and to submit the design to Council's Engineering Department for approval.
+Council will expect the Design Engineer to determine the depth of flexible or rigid pavement required for the proposed pavement structure and materials, based on geotechnical testing, and to submit the design to Council's Engineering Department for approval, unless a Council has determined default pavement depths for the various soil types in their municipality see Selection Table 12.7 Default Pavement Design.
 Specific designs should be submitted for rigid pavements that include deep lift asphalt and/or stabilised materials.